What should a survey of my property cost?

 The initial tag line claims it will tell you the types of projects that REQUIRE (emphasis added) property line surveys, and what to do when problems arise.

 First and foremost, no article on the internet will definitively tell you when a survey is required.
 Only local and state (in the U.S. at least) regulations and code will tell you that.
 Sadly, in most states I am aware of, a survey is almost NEVER required.
 Having said that, it is ALWAYS a good idea to know where your property (boundary is a more correct term generally) lines are located.
-But you should consider contact a surveyor any time you are doing improvements (walls, fence, decks etc.) near a property line, or if you do not know where they are at all.
+But you should consider contacting a surveyor any time you are doing improvements (walls, fence, decks etc.) near a property line, or if you do not know where they are at all.

 The first person the author quotes, is a roofer, not someone who normally worries about property lines.
 By the time the roofer is involved, if the house in the wrong place, the damage is done!
 Why did the author not get input from say… a land surveyor maybe?